 There are various segments of the stock market to consider when entering into a purchase or interest in the shares of a particular public company.

-The market where securities are initially created.
+The market is where securities are initially created.
 This is an open stock market where a company’s shares are offered and sold for the first time and directly from the company issuing them.
-Having precedence as a primary listed company that lends to a company’s credibility and therefore opens doors to investors being more predisposed to purchasing shares in that company.
-The primary market is dominated by the larger investment institutes such as investment banks, hedge funds, etc.
+The two sides of the trade here are the company issuing stocks and the buyer.
+Being listed on the primary market lends credibility to a company not previously listed on an exchange.
+It can also raise funds for companies wishing to reinvest in expansion or needing to for their longer term plans.
+They do this through IPO (Initial Public Offer) or FPO (Further Public Offer).
+The primary market is dominated on the buy side by larger investment institutions such as investment banks and hedge funds.

-In the secondary market investors trade these stocks themselves and the company that had previously sold the stock initially is not a direct participant in the transaction.
-Selling and buying of shares that are already owned by investors is the typical idea of the stock market, even though stocks are also sold on the primary market as this is the stage they are initially issued from.
+In the secondary market, investors trade these stocks themselves, and the company that had previously sold the stock initially is no longer a direct participant in the transaction.

 The OTC market, also known in trading as the off-exchange, is an option for investors to take part in the purchasing and selling of stock from a decentralized market.
 Decentralized is where a transaction of buying or selling will take place between two parties, such as the trader and the broker.
 Transactions are generally done electronically either telephonically, through e-mail or via a trading platform, usually with an online broker and not through the local stock exchange.
 The OTC market is usually for stocks and stock prices not commonly listed on the stock exchange.